 As part of the interview you may be required to create a letter, report or even produce a company document.
 It is highly likely they will want to see how quickly you respond to their instructions and your level of competency in using Word.
 Learning more about the features of the programme ahead of your assessment will ensure you are ready to produce a quick table or insert a graphic, so make you are up to speed with all Word can do.

 Excel is the predominant Spreadsheet software used by organisations.
 It can be used as a simple database tool to store and collate information or can be used to manipulate data and produce reports and charts.
-Depending on the job you applied for, you may need to ensure your Excel skills are up to date and at the level required to fulfil the essential role criteria.
+Depending on the job you applied for, you may need to ensure your Excel skills are up to date and at the level required to fulfill the essential role criteria.

 Outlook is a fantastic tool for managing your time and therefore it is often used as part of time management assessments.
 It can be used for many functions, such as recording meetings, making reminders and deadlines and keeping track of your ‘to do’ list.